 Cheating / inauthentic accounts is our area with the largest number of enforcements, with profanity, adult sexual content, harassment or bullying, and hate speech the other policy types that round out our top five.
-The Other category includes smaller volume areas such as piracy, phishing, account tampering, vulgar content, or drugs.
+The Other category includes smaller volume areas such as piracy, phishing, account tampering, vulgar content, drugs, spam, advertising, or solicitation.